tanster1234/100daysofML/log.md

 **Thoughts**: This was quite math heavy as it required a deeper understanding of how the statistical princples and equations relate, didn't work on a dataset for today but rather just experimented with various methods of finding the best model.

 **Link of work**: https://github.com/tanster1234/100daysofML/blob/master/Work/Training%20Linear%20Models.ipynb

+## Day 4: 19 July 2018

+**Today's Progress**: Read up on logistic regression but rather than trying to implement, learned about the mathematical theory behind it and read onwards about softmax regression.

+**Thoughts**: While I think I'm getting a solid understanding of various types of regression, I still need to understand which cases require what kinds of regression algorithms.
+I feel that to get a better grasp of which regression algorithm to use over one another may require further depth in the mathematics behind them.
+Will either read up more on that or move on in trying to implment these for various kinds of datasets. .